Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Methods

 \subsection{Model Perturbation}

-Perturbations can be applied either to the model input through test-time augmentations or directly within the feature space, assuming access to intermediate model representations.
-Both approaches are motivated by prior work in uncertainty estimation\,\cite{mi_training-free_2022, loquercio_general_2020} and consistency training\,\cite{ouali_semi-supervised_2020}.

-We assess prediction robustness to perturbations under transfer to OOD data, thereby probing the suitability of the embedding space and decision boundaries for target embeddings.
-This differs from evaluating the model’s learned invariance to perturbations within the source domain (e.g., due to data augmentation during training).
-Even for models trained with augmentations, perturbations can still expose informative variations on target data.
-To examine this, we rank models trained both with and without augmentation and consider perturbations in both input and feature spaces.
+Perturbations can be applied to inputs via TTA or directly to feature space, provided model access.
+We aim to assess model decision boundaries via target prediction consistency.
+This differs from evaluating the model’s learned invariance to perturbations within the source domain (e.g., due to training augmentations).
+To examine this, we rank models trained both with and without augmentation, showing perturbations still expose informative variations on target data.
+Perturbations must remain tolerable~\cite{mi_training-free_2022}: if too strong, even good models become inconsistent, while if overly weak all models stay stable.
+Empirically, we find a broad range of perturbations enable effective ranking via CMR (see \textit{Supp.}).